CarpathianUA/chef-hybris/README.md

 Hybris Cookbook
 =====================

+WARNING:  This cookbook is still in Beta.

-The Hybris Cookbook is a library cookbook that provides resource primitives (LWRPs) for use in recipes.
+The Hybris Cookbook is a library cookbook that provides resource primitives (HWRPs) for use in recipes.

 Scope
 -----
-This cookbook can install and configure the "Hyrbis Commerce Suite".
+This cookbook can build, configure and deploy the "Hyrbis Commerce Suite".

 ####Supported Core Features